IAmJonoBo/Rocketship/docs/onboarding.md

 # Onboarding & Handover

-> **Note:** This file consolidates and supersedes the previous 'Onboarding & Handover Documentation.md'.
+> **Note:** The codebase has undergone a mass refactor for DRY, YAGNI, and canonical structure.
+See [CHANGELOG.md](../CHANGELOG.md) for the canonical structure and refactor principles.
+All onboarding, setup, and contribution should follow these standards.

 This guide ensures new users and teams can quickly adopt Rocketship and seamlessly transition project ownership, covering a Quickstart tutorial, ADR maintenance process, and a comprehensive handover checklist.